wp-plugins/wordstress/readme.txt

 Of course you may argue that giving on the Internet a place where all your website third parties plugins and themes name with version is not a wise decision.
-This is correct, that's why wordstress plugin allows you to assign to your site a random alias that's impossible to link to your site for anyone else other than you.
+This is correct, that's why wordstress plugin creates a secure access key the scanner must use in order to access /wordstress virtual page.

+People without the correct key can't access your website information.
+The key is unique per server and created with hashing functions so to be resilient to guessing account.
+Bruteforcing the key will lead to an unsuccessful attempt, and you'll be busted.
+For sure.

 You must pass the correct key value to wordstress ruby gem in order to perform the whitebox scan.
 If you provide the wrong key or you won't provide a key at